ddai00bit/voskan/README.md

 # Voskan
-Voskan is a complete block-based web design Voskan is a product theme designed for companies, startups, corporates and people launching their online product.
+Voskan is a complete block-based web design.
+It is designed for companies, startups, corporates and people launching their online product.

 # The history
 Voskan was a product of a web design company i created - Paradox.
 Voskan was used by small businesses primarly.
 I closed Paradox to focus on other ventures.